0049 941 / 56 76 460

 Culture and tradition in Apulia - Joie de vivre 'accompanied' by music and pasta

-The "pugliesi's" joie de vivre is expressed in the sweeping rhythms of the "tarantella", the traditional music of the area, and is sure to 'infect' you, too.
+The joie de vivre of the pugliesi is expressed in the sweeping rhythms of the "tarantella", the traditional music of the area, and is sure to 'infect' you, too.

-The culinary aspect of the region must not and cannot be disregarded either.
-Attempting to enumerate all the savory delicacies would, however, be hopelessly foolhardy.
-At this point, let mention be made only of the famous "orecchiette", pasta which is still handmade in many places nowadays and is served with tasty "sughi".
+The culinary delights of the region, of which there are plenty, must not be disregarded either.
+Attempting to enumerate all the tasty delicacies would, however, be hopelessly foolhardy.
+At this point, let mention be made only of the famous orecchiette, pasta which is still made by hand in many places today and is served with delicious sughi.